03kev/Obsidian-Backup/University/02 Programmazione I/Appunti Teoria/Orale Vigna.md

 	Printf("boiling point = %g°F or %g°C\n", f, c)
 }

+/* The constant boiling is a package-level declaration (as is main), whereas the variables f and c are local to the function main.
+The name of each package-level entity is visible not only throughout the source file that contains its declaration, but throughout all the files of the pack-age.
+By contrast, local declarations are visible only within the function in which they are declared and perhaps only within a small part of it */
 ```

-The constant boiling is a package-level declaration (as is main), whereas the variables f and c are local to the function main.
-The name of each package-level entity is visible not only throughout the source file that contains its declaration, but throughout all the files of the pack-age.
-By contrast, local declarations are visible only within the function in which they are declared and perhaps only within a small part of it.

-###### Function declaration
+##### 1.1   Function declaration

+`{go}func function_name(parameter_list) return_value_list { ... }`

+A function declaration has:
+- a name
-A function declaration has a name, a list of parameters (the variables whose values are provided by the function's callers), an optional list of results, and the function body, which contains the statements that define what the function does.
-The result list is omitted if the function does not return anything.
+- an optional list of parameters (the variables whose values are provided by the function's callers).
+They are separated by a comma, and after the name of each parameter must come its type.
+- an optional list of results, and the function body, which contains the statements that define what the function does.
+The result list is omitted if the function does not return anything

+The body of the functions is enclosed between braces `{ }`

 Execution of the function begins with the first statement and continues until it encounters a return statement or reaches the end of a function that has no results.
 Control of the program and any results are then returned to the caller.

-#### Variables
+#### 2     Variables
 A var declaration creates a variable of a particular type, attaches a name to it, and sets its initial value.
 Each declaration has the general form `{go}var name type = expression`

 Either the type or the `{go}= expression` part may be omitted, but not both.